 - Scottish winter climbs such as Unicorn (VIII) and Neanderthal (VII).

 I am currently mid-way through the long process of training to become an IFMGA mountain guide, on the British Mountain Guide scheme.
-Having passed the summer test, I currently offer rock climbing guiding and instruction in the UK.
+Having passed the UK summer and winter tests, I currently work as an aspirant guide alongside fully qualified guides to lead clients throughout the Alps.
 With close to a decade’s experience of working in the outdoor industry in the UK, I’m excited to be making the next step to guiding throughout Europe and beyond.